 I am not sure of the answer for you.
 I can’t be the one who determines your action or reaction; no one else but you can, nor should they.
 But if nothing else, it might help to share our thoughts and experiences.
 So tell what you feel and what you will do or are doing to balance yourself.
 I await your comments.

 The sacred light in me honors and recognizes the sacred light in you.

-Linda Yelton will be teaching an inspiring online workshop on the essential yogic Yamas and Niyamas, hosted at the NewEarth University’s School of Consciousness & Spirituality.
-Please stay-tuned for more information at NEU: https://www.newearth.university
+Linda Yelton teaches an inspiring online workshop on the essential yogic Yamas and Niyamas, hosted by the NewEarth University’s School of Consciousness & Spirituality.
+Her live! workshop is now available for you as a Recording Replay powerpoint lecture + PDF.
+To learn more at NEU, visit Linda’s 5th Dimension Course Page: https://newearth.university/courses/5th-dimension-yoga/